 If you are seeking experienced Sherman Oaks personal injury lawyers with a long history of success throughout Los Angeles, call Freeman & Freeman.
 We know the law and we know how to protect your best interests.

 Personal injury law in California is intended to compensate persons who are injured by the actions of another, whether those actions are negligent or intentional.
 If you or a loved one has been the victim of an accident that could have been prevented, it is essential to obtain the guidance of a skilled Sherman Oaks personal injury lawyer to help you through the process of filing a legal claim.
 A personal injury action can be a complex and frustrating experience, and it is best to contact an attorney as soon as possible.
 At the Law Offices of Freeman & Freeman, we are very familiar with the difficulties that the injured and their families face when trying to resolve a personal injury claim.
 Our seasoned Sherman Oaks personal injury lawyers will aggressively fight to protect your rights and hold the responsible party accountable for your injuries.

 Types Of Personal Injury Claims We Handle

 A broad range of claims are included in personal injury actions.
-At Law Offices of Freeman & Freeman we represent clients in Sherman Oaks, Los Angeles, California that have been injured in the following areas:
+At the Law Offices of Freeman & Freeman our Sherman Oaks personal injury lawyers represent clients throughout Southern California who have been injured in a wide variety of ways including the following areas:

 Who Is Liable For Your Injuries?